NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 stored for each address family.
 Exceeding that number, older entries will be purged from cache.

+Note that due to the nature of how EDNS Client Subnet works, by segregating the client IP space in order to try and have tailored responses for prefixes of unknown sizes, resolution and cache response performance are impacted as a result.
+Usage of the subnetcache module should only be enabled in installations that require such functionality where the resolver and the clients belong to different networks.
+An example of that is an open resolver installation.

 This module does not interact with the :ref:`serve-expired\*:<unbound.conf.serve-expired>` and :ref:`prefetch:<unbound.conf.prefetch>` options.